 Eye Movement Desensitization and Reprocessing (EMDR) can help you work through particularly stressful events.
 EMDR has been proved to desensitize you to the trauma and stress you’ve been through.

-If you think that I might be able to assist you on your journey out of emotional abuse, please call me at 310-314-6933 or email me at email@example.com.
+If you think that I might be able to assist you on your journey out of emotional abuse, and you live near Santa Monica or Torrance, CA., please call me at 310-314-6933 or email me at email@example.com.